throwaway-lamden/amm/README.md

 ##  Dependencies
 To test, [Contracting](http://contracting.lamden.io/) is required.
 To deploy, Lamden (`pip install lamden`) or the browser wallet is required.

-## Progress
-Final product and mainnet release are scheduled for early March.
 ## Usage
 Calling these contracts from other smart contracts is simple.
 ```python